BobQuentok/Boid-German/README.md

 Boid
 ====
+English
+==

-The German translation for the "Boid for Twitter" Android App
+The German translation for the awesome "Boid for Twitter" Android App